gunthercox/ChatterBot/docs/tutorial.rst

 -------------------------

 The `logic_adapters` parameter is a list of logic adapters.
-In ChatterBot, a logic adapter is a class that take's an input statement and returns a response to that statement.
+In ChatterBot, a logic adapter is a class that takes an input statement and returns a response to that statement.

 You can choose to use as many logic adapters as you would like.